Myrcella Baratheon: A Game of Thrones

 Myrcella is introduced in A Game of Thrones (1996) as the only daughter of Queen Cersei Lannister and King Robert Baratheon.
-In her first appearance, she accompanies her parents, her two brothers (Joffrey and Tommen Baratheon), and her two "uncles" (Tyrion and Jaime Lannister) to Winterfell where Robert asks Eddard Stark to be appointed as Hand of the King.
+In her first appearance, she accompanies her parents, her two brothers (Joffrey and Tommen Baratheon), her uncle Tyrion and her "uncle" Jaime Lannister to Winterfell, where Robert asks Eddard Stark to be appointed as Hand of the King.
 She is later shown attending the tournament to celebrate Eddard's inauguration into his position.
 While investigating Jon Arryn's death, Eddard discovers that Myrcella and her brothers are the products of an incestuous affair between Cersei and Jaime.

 A Clash of Kings

 In 1998's A Clash of Kings, Myrcella attends Joffrey's nameday as King.
 She greets her uncle Tyrion and tells him that she is glad that the rumors of his death were false.
-During the War of the Five Kings, Tyrion makes plans to forge an alliance with House Martell of Dorne by having Myrcella wed to Trystane Martell, the son of the current ruler of Dorne, but part of the arrangement involved sending her to Dorne to live in the Martell household.
+During the War of the Five Kings, Tyrion makes plans to forge an alliance with House Martell of Dorne by having Myrcella wed to Trystane Martell, the youngest son of the current ruler of Dorne, Doran Martell, but part of the arrangement involved sending her to Dorne to live in the Martell household.